Skip to main content

 "F2" is a loose interpretation of "a File manager with 2 side-by-side panels", and "Commander" is an homage to the old-school orthodox file managers.

 "F2 Commander" is a personal project that has grown into a full-fledged file manager and is now open-sourced.
-Being a personal project means that: a) my intent is to follow the "Roadmap" outlined above, but development and bug fixing may be irregularly-paced and priorities may shift; b) the intent is to keep it stable, yet future versions may include backward-incompatible changes where that would seem practical to do.
+Being a personal project means that: a) my intent is to continue the development of the features outlined above, but the development and bug fixing may be irregularly-paced and priorities may shift; b) my intent is to keep F2 Commander stable, but future versions may include backward-incompatible changes where that would seem pragmatic.

 Contributions